 ~Dr.Meenakshi Mohan, educator, writer and artist.

-Soon to be released, Anita Nahal's third book of poetry,
+Just released, Anita Nahal's third book of poetry,

 Two of Anita Nahal's books are required readings at the University of Utrecht’s, Department of Interdisciplinary Sciences, Faculty of Social Sciences.
 Read more here